guanchuwang/Taylor-Unswift/README.md

-This is the official codes for Secured Weight Access for Large Language Models via Taylor Expansion.
+This is the official codes for Taylor Unswift: Secured Weight Access for Large Language Models via Taylor Expansion.

 ## Dependency